abilandz/PH8124/Lecture_6/Lecture_6.md

 Now we move to **awk** (named after the initials of its authors: Aho, Weinberg and Kernighan), which is a programming language by itself, designed for text processing.
 One can easily teach the whole semester only about **awk**, here we will cover only its most important functionalities and which are not available as built-in **Bash** functionalities.
 The frequently heard comment about **awk** is that its syntax and usage are awkward.
 Nevertheless, in a lot of cases of practical interest **awk** provides the best and the most elegant solution.

 After we supply some input to **awk**, it will break each line of input into fields, separated by default with one or more empty characters.
 After that, **awk** parses the input and operates on each separate field.
-Just like with the **grep** command, **awk** can take its input either from a physical file, or from the output stream of another command via pipe.
-For instance, if a certain command has produced an output which consists of column-wise entries separated with one or more empty characters, we can get hold of each field programmatically.
+Just like with the **grep** command, **awk** can take its input either from a physical file, or from the output stream of another command via a pipe.
+For instance, if a certain command has produced an output that consists of column-wise entries separated with one or more empty characters, we can get hold of each field programmatically.
 For instance:

 ```bash
 date